lukashuebner/HyperPhylo/README.md

 ## How to build & run
 #### Building
 Dependencies are Boost and Intel's ThreadBuildingBlocks (TBB).
 The programm can be build which gcc or clang.
 The resulting binaries built with clang had a lower runtime in our experiments.
-Simply execute the following commands to build:
+First, adjust TBB's path in the CMakeList.txt in JudicousPartition, then run the following commands to build:

     cd JudiciousPartitioning
     mkdir build